OneGov/onegov-cloud/README.md

 * `new-templating-engine`
 * `experimental-design`

-When ready to deploy, merge the branch as follows and provide a good commit message (see below):
+When ready to deploy, create a pull request with a good pull request message (see below) and, if possible, add some reviewers.
+If the review has passed, merge and **squash**.

-    git checkout master
-    git pull
-    git checkout ticket-101
-    git rebase master
-    git checkout master
-    git merge ticket-101 --edit -no-ff

-### Commit Messages
+### Commit and Pull Request Messages

-Commit messages are used to build the release history.
+**Commit messages** are used to build the release history.
 For a commit to show up in the release history, it needs to be written as follows:

     <Module>: <Message>